aneldev/dyna-ts-module-boilerplate/README.md

 ## Debug

+### Debug Jest Tests

+1. Write your jest tests under `/test` folder or everywhere else
+2. Call `yarn test-debug <name of the test file>`

 ### Debug on any web browser with Browser's debugger

-1. In `webpack-debug-browser.index.ts` write a small code to debug your module
+1. In `/debug/in-browser.ts` write a small code to debug your module
 2. Call `yarn debug-dev-browser` to start the builder and open a dev server (via webpack).
 3. Open http://localhost:3300/ address in any browser.